ScryEngineering/Rebrand/CPS Rebrand copy notes.md

+workflow automation/process automation give you tools to deal with the flow of information; help businesses cut through problem of too much information; help computers filter through noise and dig into insights they need for their business.

+example - content marketing and writing triage - do they need SEO, content marketing? automated advice platform. want to be able to determine whether their issue is in branding, marketing, writing in semi-automated way so people can be directed to right information

+- set of questionnaires - automated decision tree-based system. get case studies with questions; assess where these would go; create training data set - these things should be forwarded to this email or be referred here. campaign on mailchimp; marketing to what people need, not what they think they need. think about information flows rather than information itself. position myself to have information

 ##### Consumer level examples

 Various apps that people are likely to have used personally *as consumers* have a substantial mathematical optimization component.
 For example Uber does this for vehicle routing and trip planning.